anglixjtu/msg_chn_wacv20/README.md

 # msg_chn_wacv20
-This repository contains the network configurations (in PyTorch) of our paper "[A Multi-Scale Guided Cascade Hourglass Network for Depth Completion](http://openaccess.thecvf.com/content_WACV_2020/papers/Li_A_Multi-Scale_Guided_Cascade_Hourglass_Network_for_Depth_Completion_WACV_2020_paper.pdf)" by Ang Li, Zejian Yuan, Yonggen Ling, Wanchao Chi, Shenghao Zhang and Chong Zhang.
+This repository contains the network configurations (in PyTorch) of our paper "[A Multi-Scale Guided Cascade Hourglass Network for Depth Completion](http://openaccess.thecvf.com/content_WACV_2020/papers/Li_A_Multi-Scale_Guided_Cascade_Hourglass_Network_for_Depth_Completion_WACV_2020_paper.pdf)" by Ang Li, Zejian Yuan, Yonggen Ling, Wanchao Chi, Shenghao Zhang，and Chong Zhang.

 ## Introduction
 Depth completion, a task to estimate the dense depth map from sparse measurement under the guidance from the